Spark-Based Anomaly Detection: the Case of Port and Net Scan: Data and methodology

+The execution of the anomaly detection algorithm, described in Sec.~\ref{alg}, provides in output the IP addresses that are sources of port or net scans.
+In the first part of our experimentation, we have used MAWILab as ground truth, i.e.~we compared the addresses, detected by our algorithm, with the ones in the \textit{anomalous} and \textit{notice} files provided by MAWILab.
+The IP addresses detected by our algorithm are also in one of these two files are considered true positives.
+The results of this analysis are reported in Sec.~\ref{sec:valid2}.
+We considered as false positives the ones detected by us and not by MAWILab and false negatives the ones detected by MAWILab and not by us.

+For true and false positives we manually verified that all the IP addresses reported are actually anomalous.
+Such analysis evidenced the limitations of MAWILab: several anomalies we detected were not present in both MAWILab files (i.e.~were even not considered suspicious by MAWILab).
+As explained in details in Sec.~\ref{sec:valid3}, we confirmed this result with several manual inspections of the pcap files.
+Starting from this important result, we constructed a new dataset extending MAWILab with other anomalous flows and used such dataset as a ground truth for another experimental analysis, reported in Sec.~\ref{sec:valid3}.
+A \textbf{confusion matrix} is generated comparing the results of the threshold-based algorithm and the ones from MAWILab.
+The detection performance of our anomaly detector is evaluated using two main metrics: \textbf{Recall}, also called True Positive Rate, and \textbf{Precision}.

-Different traces have been analyzed.
-The results reported in the following refer to eight traces, characterized by a duration of 15 minutes, collected in January 2018.
+Several traffic traces have been analyzed in our experimentation.
+Results reported in the following refer to $60$ traces, characterized by a duration of 15 minutes and collected from December 2017 to September 2018.
 Similar results have been obtained on the other traces.
-Different threshold values are considered in this analysis, three are reported are reported in the figures below: 50, 100, 200.\\
+We have carried out multiple tests on different values of the threshold ranging from $20$ to $200$.
+A sensitivity analysis for this important parameter is reported in Sec.~\ref{sec:roc}.
+Most of the following results are then presented for the three threshold values that are more interesting: 50, 100, 200.\\